 This portable laptop charger comes with both the large and small Dell power tips (and charges from either) – or there is also a USB-C version.

 Using a large to small tip adapter, we were also able to charge an HP laptop, but this power bank was designed to work with Dell's offerings.
 In testing, the Power Companion outputted an outstanding 100% of its rated capacity via USB.

 The Power Companion is more expensive than most laptop charging power banks, but is still a must-have purchase for on-the-go Dell laptop owners.

 5. Xiaomi Mi Power Bank Pro

-While most power banks support 5V 2A fast charging, the Xiaomi Power Bank Pro steps it up a notch with Qualcomm Quick Charge 2.0.
+While most power banks for phones support 5V 2A fast charging, the Xiaomi Power Bank Pro steps it up a notch with Qualcomm Quick Charge 2.0.